zhihuammu/ODE-book/chaps/00/chap00_B_biexpan.md

 ## Newton's general binomial expansion

-Instead of strictly using whole numbers $n$ as the power in the binomial formula {eq}`eq:bi:exap`, we can loose the condition to introduce any real number $s$ as the power.
+Instead of strictly using a whole number $n$ as the power in the binomial formula {eq}`eq:bi:exap`, we can loose the condition to introduce any real number $s$ as the power.
 Thus we get the generalised binomial coefficient

 $$
 \begin{pmatrix} s \\ k \end{pmatrix}